 Which leads us to today’s best guess: contingency theories.
 These view leadership as a product of situation and context.
 That is, a good leader is the product of the actions he or she takes to match the circumstances at hand.

 Somehow micromanagers have withstood every bend in the leadership theory road—so far.
 Many persevere with the excuse that a heavier hand is simply their style.
-But that doesn’t mesh with what we know, either, and the excuse is wearing thin.
+But that doesn’t mesh with what we know, either.
+Excuses for micromanagement are wearing thin.